torvalds2010/docs-1/docs/locators/introduction.md

 # Locators

+The Locator is a transmitter which is placed on the underwater device which you want to position.

-The Water Linked Underwater GPS system supports multiple different locators to perform acoustic underwater positing.
-A short comparison ia found below.
-More indept information can be found on the next pages.
+The Underwater GPS system supports several different locators.
+A comparison table is found below.
+More in-depth information can be found on the following pages.

 ![locators_comparison](../img/locators_comparison.png)